simoncblyth/opticks/notes/issues/gxs_ab_hama_body_log.rst

 Contrary to this Geant4 doing scatter or absorption will have its G4Step not at boundary.

-* So how to reconcile this fundamental nodel difference in the point recording ?
+* So how to reconcile this fundamental model difference in the point recording ?
 * 2 bytes are dedicated to boundary, so could use 0xffff to mean not a boundary::

     SPHOTON_METHOD unsigned boundary() const { return boundary_flag >> 16 ; }     // boundary___ = lambda p:p.view(np.uint32)[...,3,0] >> 16